ingerjm0/hifi-docs-review/05.host/01.your-domain/02.configure-settings/docs.md

 You can upload content stored on your computer to your domain.

 1. Choose your archive zip file from your computer.
-2. Select "Upload Content" to upload a content archive.
+2. Select 'Upload Content' to upload a content archive.

 ### Set an Entry Path for Users